iiTONELOC/trashscanner-web-app/docs/upload-picture-desktop/access-list-and-adding-items.md

 If the extraction wasn't successful it might not be your fault!
 The barcode extraction from images is still a work in progress.

+What I have noticed is the spacing between the barcode lines needs to be exaggerated as this seems to be where it gets confused.

-To ensure that barcode can be extracted we have to help the algorithm find the it.
+To ensure that barcode can be extracted we have to help the algorithm find it.
 This can be done by setting your camera's zoom to at least 2x zoom before taking a picture.
-Additionally try to get just the barcode if possible.
-What I have noticed is the spacing between the barcode lines needs to be exaggerated as this seems to be where it gets confused.
+Additionally try to get only the barcode if possible.
 ## Image Examples for Barcode Extraction

 ### Figure 5